natural-intelligence-lab/natural-intelligence-lab.github.io/_pages/research.md

 {% include base_path %}

-## Integrative approach to study principles of natural intelligence
+## Integrative approach to studying principles of natural intelligence
-* It is not easy to _understand_ natural intelligence.
-So we take multidisciplinary approach - cognitive computational neuroscience - including careful design of cool tasks, observing behaviors from both humans and non-human primates, collecting neural data with functional neuroimaging and electrophysiology, testing predictions from computational theories and models, and comparing artificial neural networks to biological data.
+* _Understanding_ natural intelligence is not easy.
+Therefore, we take a multidisciplinary approach - cognitive computational neuroscience - that includes careful design of cool tasks, observing behaviors from both humans and non-human primates, collecting neural data with functional neuroimaging and electrophysiology, testing predictions from computational theories and models, and comparing artificial neural networks to biological data.
 Of course, this is going to be a daunting task, which is exactly why we need teamwork and collaborations!

 ## Project 1.
 Numerical cognition and compositionality
 * In this project, we will tackle the following questions: